mulka/ploverwiki/Dictionary-Format.md

 - `{*!}`

     A stroke mapping to this command will delete the space between your last stroke and the one before that.
-If you wrote "Basket ball" but wanted it to be "Basketball", you could force these strokes together by using this stroke.
-Plover will go back and remove the space before your last stroke; therefore your output would become "Basketball".
+If you wrote "Basket ball" but wanted it to be "Basketball", you could force these strokes together by using the {*!} stroke.
+Plover will go back and remove the space before your last stroke; As a result, your output would become "Basketball".

 **Suggested stroke:** `TK-FPS` (**d**elete space)

 ## Keyboard Shortcuts

 Most Plover strokes are just text and formatting operators.
-Plover handles standard strokes really well, which allows it to handle "undoing" with the asterisk key, as well as automatically handling case and spacing.
-However, Plover's text and formatting strokes can't send arbitrary key strokes, like sending keyboard shortcuts.
+Plover handles standard strokes really well.
+This allows it to handle "undoing" with the asterisk key, as well as automatically handling case and spacing.
+However, Plover's text and formatting strokes can't send arbitrary key strokes, such as sending keyboard shortcuts.

 **Note:** Plover 3.1 introduces new rules for commands that differ slightly from the previous implementation.
 Before Plover 3.1, commands were used to send symbols because Plover didn't have full Unicode support. *It used to be possible to send "+" by writing `{#plus}`, but the system has been updated.*

 - `{#}` is the command operator.

 Inside of a command block, you write in what keys you want Plover to simulate.
-Note that the keys hit in command blocks won't be "undone" when using the asterisk (because you can't backspace a keyboard shortcut).
+The keys hit in command blocks won't be "undone" when using the asterisk (because you can't backspace a keyboard shortcut).
 You select the keys by their name.
-Note that all key names will only refer to the base key.
+All key names will only refer to the base key.
 For example, to use letter keys, you just use the corresponding letter (case insensitive) separated by spaces:

 - `{#a b c d}` will send "abcd" and will not affect Plover's text formatting or asterisk undo-buffer.

 You can also use key names, which is needed when you are accessing a symbol key.
 For example, on the QWERTY layout there is an equals/plus key in the top right, which you can access by either of its names:

-- `{#equals plus}` will send "==" because Plover doesn't send modifiers, but rather just hits the key based on the name.
+- `{#equals plus}` will send "==".
+Plover doesn't send modifiers.
+It just hits the key based on the name.

 If you want to send symbols, though, don't use commands.
-Just use the symbol in the translation.
 Commands should be used for keyboard shortcuts only.
+Instead, use the symbol in your dictionary entry.

 ### Modifier Names

-If you want to use a modifier, just use it by name.
+If you want to use a modifier, use it by name (e.g. `Shift_L`).
 For convenience, all key names are case insensitive and you can optionally default to the left modifier by dropping the side selector:

 | Modifier | Command Key Names (case-insensitive) |
 |----------|----------|